pluralsh/kubernetes-agent/doc/kas_request_routing.md

 This section explains how the `kas`-> `kas` -> `agentk` gRPC request routing is implemented.

-For a video overview of how some of the blocks map to code, see [GitLab Kubernetes Agent reverse gRPC tunnel architecture and code overview ](https://www.youtube.com/watch?v=9pnQF76hyZc).
+For a video overview of how some of the blocks map to code, see [GitLab Agent reverse gRPC tunnel architecture and code overview ](https://www.youtube.com/watch?v=9pnQF76hyZc).

 #### High level schema